Book your accomodation

 Check the hotel's own website—sometimes better rates

-Factor in total cost including taxes and breakfast
+Factor in the total cost, including taxes and breakfast

 Book with free cancellation when possible—worth it for ferry-dependent travel